sargue/java-time-jsptags/README.md

 Formats any `java.util.Temporal` like `Instant`, `LocalDateTime`, `LocalDate`, `LocalTime`, etc.
 The `var` and `scope` attributes can be used to set the value of a variable instead of printing the result.

+###### Time zone (ZoneId)

+A time zone may be necessary to perform some formatting.
+It depends on the desired format and the value object.
+An `Instant` has no time zone so if you want a _long_ style time format (which outputs the time zone) you will need to adjust using a time zone.
+A `ZonedDateTime` has all the information needed but you may want to change the display time zone.

 The time zone may be specified using an attribute, an enclosing `<javatime:zoneId/>` tag, preceding `<javatime:setZoneId/>` tag, or via the `net.sargue.time.zoneId` scoped variable.

-If the time zone is not specified it will default to the **system default time-zone**.
+The time zone will default to the **system default time-zone** if none is specified and the value object is one of these classes:

+* `Instant`
+* `LocalDateTime`
+* `LocalTime`
+* `OffsetDateTime`
+* `OffsetLocalTime`

 Attributes: